red-data-tools/red-arrow/doc/text/development.md

 Reader and Writer require an opened IO stream.

-### Loader
+### Loader and Saver

-Loader requires a path.
+Loader and Saver require a path.
+They are convenient classes.

 Loader opens the path and reads data by Reader.

+Writer opens the path and writes data by Writer.